How to Bleep Profanity in Podcasts: Create Clean Versions Fast

 The usual approach involves:

-For a 30-minute episode, this can take 1-2 hours of tedious work.
+For a longer episode, that manual pass can take substantial time.
 And if you miss one, you might not catch it until a listener complains.

 The Faster Way: AI-Powered Censoring